1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 When it comes to Gorman Rupp seals vs. standard pump seals, the decision depends on your application.

-• If you run Gorman-Rupp pumps in demanding environments, the Gorman Rupp seal is the best choice for reliability, durability, and long-term cost savings.
+• If you run Gorman-Rupp pumps in demanding environments, these Rupp seal is the best choice for reliability, durability, and long-term cost savings.

 • If your application involves clean water or light-duty pumping, a standard pump seal may be sufficient at a lower initial investment.